aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 https://magenta.tensorflow.org/assets/sketch_rnn_demo/index.html

 This application learns to complete drawings.
-It’s pretty fun to play around with.
+It's pretty fun to play around with.
 Try it out!

-You don’t need to do much here, just put a dot or add a line and the application would do the rest!
+You don't need to do much here; just put a dot or add a line, and the application will do the rest!